tyckesak/introspective/README.md

 }
 ```

-Gets members even by name, although admittedly with much clunkier syntax than I could
+Gets members even by name, although admittedly with a little clunkier syntax.
-have ever anticipated.
-If someone has a way to make this easier without
-macros, please feel free to contribute!
+If someone has a way to make this easier without macros, please feel free to contribute!

 ```c++
 int main()